Click on the Dance

 Why bowling?
 The class insisted on including it because this was at the

-West Point Grey Lawn Bowling Club.
+West Point Grey Lawn Bowling Club. |

-Nominated as Linedancer Magazine's "Dance of the Year"
+Linedancer Magazine's "Dance of the Year" nominee

-(2000), this dance became one of the world's "best known line dances" of 2001,
+(2000), this dance became one of the world's best known line dances of 2001,

 -02, and -03.
-The song "Whirl-Y-Reel I (Beard & Sandals Mix)" is by
+The signature song is "Whirl-Y-Reel I (Beard & Sandals Mix)" by

-WhooshWord doc
+Word doc

 file Energetic line dance to an terrific and unique song from